IBM-Blockchain-Archive/marbles/tutorial_part1.md

 1. Go back to your Bluemix Dashboard page
 1. Click the "myblockchain" tile in you Bluemix Dashboard
 1. Click the "Service Credentials" link on the left
-1. Copy the value of the whole JSON object to the `mycreds_bluemix.json` file in the root of this project.
+1. Copy the value of the whole JSON object to the `mycreds.json` file in the root of this project.
-	1. If for some reason you don't see any credentials click the "ADD CREDENTIALS" button and let the page refresh
+	1. If for some reason you don't see any credentials click the "New Credential" button and then "Add" (you do not need to add any text in the form).

 1. continue by [running the marbles app](#runlocal)